AtiX/serverbricks/README.md

 package.json and then hand this instance down to plugins (including serverbricks) in order to prevent strange bugs resulting out of different required versions.

+**browserify**

+- `additionalTransfomrs` defines an array of transforms to be applied as well (next to coffeeify which is always active)
+- `externalModules / externalBundleName` defines what modules are external (array) and how the bundle is to be named (default : `shared.js`)
+- `developmentMode` defines whether to apply production settings or not.
+Defaults to true.
+- `bundleName` defines how to name the code bundle, defaults to `client.js`

 ## Development
 Although the ideas and most of the code of ServerBricks is used in multiple production apps, the module itself is fairly new and still needs some work and polishing - feel free to file issues and create pull requests.